 Here are a few of my easy tips and tricks on how to get your locks back to life!

 Everyone and their mother talk about how drinking water is the secret to healthy skin.
 However, increasing the humidity in your bedroom at night or at your desk can go miles for fighting dry hair and skin.
 Indoor heating during the winter sucks the moisture right out of ya.
 Humidifiers can help keep your hair, and the rest of you, hydrated and healthy…did I mention shinier?

 Cool it on the extra hot showers

-Hot hot hot showers are so lovely but their not the best choice when you’re trying to protect your locks from dry winter weather.
+Hot hot hot showers are so lovely but they’re not the best choice when you’re trying to protect your locks from dry winter weather.
 Hot water leeches the moisture from your hair and leaves it brittle and fragile.
 Washing your hair in lukewarm water and then hitting it with cold at the last possible second will seal in all the moisture and make it nice and shiny.
-Not to mention you will fee like a SHARK and be ready to tackle the day with that cool blast!
+Not to mention you will feel like a SHARK and be ready to tackle the day with that cool blast!

 Unplug the hairdryer

 Let your hair air dry as often as possible, if not all the time.
 You aren’t going anywhere, so let it air dry!
 High heat can be too harsh on our hair.
 This keeps the breakage and frizz to a minimum.
 I like to wash mine at night and let it air dry as I sleep.
 This makes for some craaazy bedhead some mornings but it’s healthier for it.

 Keep your wet hair indoors